Jimmie Lee Sloas

-Jimmie Lee Sloas is an American session musician, producer, and songwriter, who plays bass guitar.
+Jimmie Lee Sloas is an American session musician, producer, and songwriter, who plays bass.

 History

 Jimmie Lee Sloas, born in Ashland, Kentucky, grew up in Fairborn, Ohio and Isonville, Kentucky.
 His father, Dave, was a member of the popular bluegrass group, The Sloas Brothers.
 His older brother, David, served as Tammy Wynette's lead guitarist from the early 1980s until her death.

 In 1982, Sloas co-founded, with singer-songwriter Robert White Johnson, the album-oriented rock band RPM.
 The band released two albums between 1982 and 1984, with the albums produced by Brent Maher and Gary Langan, respectively.